junron/writeups/kernelctf/gradebook.md

 <img src="images/image-20211114171329429.png" alt="image-20211114171329429" style="zoom:80%;" />

-The smaller chunks' data is replaced by forward and backward pointers, which are part of the tcache structure.
-The tcache is basically a linked list of freed blocks, and when a small amount memory is allocated, the tcache is traversed to find a suitable block.
+The smaller chunks' data is replaced by forward pointers, which are part of the tcache structure.
+The tcache is basically a linked list of freed blocks, and when a small amount memory is allocated, the tcache is accessed to find a suitable block.

 What's interesting is the large block at address `0x5555555592c0`.
 Instead of heap addresses, they look like much higher stack addresses.
 I'm not too familiar with how unsorted bins are organized, but luckily for me, this addresses has a constant offset of +`0x1ebbe0` or +2014176 from the libc base address.